nate-double-u/testing-template/content/test-content/pod-overview.md

 #### Storage

 A Pod can specify a set of shared storage volume.
 All containers in the Pod can access the shared volumes, allowing those containers to share data.
 Volumes also allow persistent data in a Pod to survive in case one of the containers within needs to be restarted.
-See [Volumes](/docs/concepts/storage/volumes/) for more information on how Kubernetes implements shared storage in a Pod.

 ## Working with Pods